The first iteration of the Digital Democracy Accelerator has completed. See the outcomes and learning.

 Innovation in digital technology is increasingly affecting everyday life, creating a need for more just and equitable policies that protect people’s rights and interests.
 For instance, digital technology impacts marginalized communities and human rights particularly on issues of justice and equity.
 That’s why People Powered offers the Digital Democracy Accelerator, a training and support program for governments and civil society organizations that want to design and launch participatory programs to develop policies to govern this space.

-To be selected for this program applicants must be governmental organizations, civil society organizations or non-governmental organizations based in Europe.
-The first accelerator cohort is open to 12 participants.
+To be selected for this program applicants needed to be governmental organizations, civil society organizations or non-governmental organizations based in Europe.
+The first accelerator cohort was open to 12 participants.
 Future programs will focus on other regions.

 A dedicated mentor with experience in this arena.